Joseloll/JChecker/README.md

 ![image](https://user-images.githubusercontent.com/106576578/182470088-3388d726-2f37-4ba9-91b6-34944a7fc746.png)

 # About:
-This Is A Discord Tool  That Checks Discord Vanity Url To See If There Valid Or Not
+This Is A Discord Tool  That Checks Discord Vanitys Urls To See If There Valid Or Not

 # Features:
 - Checks Discord Vanity Urls To See If They Are Valid Or Not